ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 ### 5.4.1 Database [**[↑]**](#table-of-content)
 ### 5.4.2 File system [**[↑]**](#table-of-content)
 ## 5.5 Data Security () [**[↑]**](#table-of-content)
-Registration client integrates with TPM. data integrity.

-security purpose. data captured from indiv shld be saved and then integrity. maintain securedly before sharing to server. alld etails in local are to be encrypted for all cases.
-DB encryption also mandatory
+Registration client integrates with Trusted Platform Model(TPM) data integrity.
+For enhanced security and integrity purposes, data captured from individuals should be saved securedly in local system and then shared to server.
+The details saved in local would be encrypted.DataBase encryption is also mandatory.

+We perform the following tasks

+1.Signing the data (This process is called as Signature) using Private Key provided by the TPM

+This process will ensure that the request to the server had been dispatched from the registered or trusted registration client machine

+2. Validate the signature against the actual data using the Public Key or Public PartThe application should not connect or access the underlying TPM to validate the Signature.
+This validation ensures that the request is from the registered or trusted registration client machine

+3. Encrypt and decrypt the data using RSA algorithm in TPM

 ### 5.5.1 Trust Environment [**[↑]**](#table-of-content)
 ### 5.5.2 Encryption and Decryption [**[↑]**](#table-of-content)